Can I stop my payments?

 To apply to reduce your payments, you need to do one of the following:

 - Fill in an Estimation of income for child support online or an Estimate of income for child support assessment (IR104) form for the relevant year, and

 - Send us a letter telling us how much you expect to earn for the current year (including what you earned before you went into hospital), and

 - provide evidence of your estimation - such as payslips, a letter from Work and Income or, if you are self-employed, a letter from your accountant.

 You are still liable for any child support you owe before your payments are stopped or reduced.

 What happens to penalties on my account while I'm in hospital?

 We may be able to help you with penalties while you are in hospital.
 Please phone us on 0800 221 221.

-You need to contact us as soon as possible after you are discharged.
+You need to contact us as soon as possible after you leave hospital.
 We need to know:

 - your new address